gopro/gpr/README.md

 Following file types are discussed in this document:

 * `RAW or CFA RAW` - The Bayer RAW format is typically composed of 50% green, 25% red and 25% blue samples captured from sensor, e.g. RGGB and GBRG.
-The RAW image doesn't directly carry metadata about image development e.g. exposure, white balance or noise etc, thus cannot easily be turned into a well developed image.
+The RAW image doesn't carry metadata about image development e.g. exposure, white balance or noise etc, thus cannot easily be turned into a well developed image.

 * `DNG` - Widely regarded as a defacto standard, a DNG file can be opened natively on most operating systems and image development tools.
 As mentioned earlier, DNG stores compressed or uncompressed RAW sensor data along with accompanying metadata that is needed to properly develop image.